-The GED is often considered as an alternative to a traditional high school diploma.
-If you didn't complete high school you may be wondering -
+The General Educational Development (GED) exam is an alternative to a traditional high school diploma.
+Many students who did not complete high school often wonder:

 - What is a GED?

 - What's the difference between a GED and a high school diploma?

 - What are the advantages of getting a GED?

 We will provide the answers to all of those questions below.

 Summary: Find out what the GED is and learn about other aspects of the GED.
 Try out our free GED practice tests for additional help.

 THE GENERAL EDUCATION DEVELOPMENT (GED) TEST